mcpierce/prestige/README.md

 digital comic books hosted on any [ComiXed](http://www.comixedproject.org) server instance to which it is connected.

-To achieve these goalds, the project will:
+To achieve these goals, the project will:

  * run on any Windows desktop or tablet device,
  * maintain a list of servers for retrieving comic books,